MaxEtMoritz/PNavCopy/README.md

 ## Features
 With This Plugin you can...
 - Classify a portal manually as Stop, Gym or EX Gym or use the Info already collected with Pogo Tools (see [Integrations section](#integrations))
-- Copy The Command to Clipboard, use a WebHook to send it directly to the appropriate Discord channel or use the [Companion Bot](#about-the-companion-bot)
+- Copy The Command to Clipboard, use a WebHook to send it directly to the appropriate Discord channel ~~or use the [Companion Bot](#about-the-companion-bot)~~
 - Decide if the commands should be sent directly to the Discord channel or a thread
 - Send all the Data already collected with PoGo Tools to PokeNav with a few Clicks
 - Pause the Bulk export and start off where you ended it
 - Check for modifications of Pogo Tools data automatically
-- Send or copy modification or deletion Commands for PokeNav, or let the [Companion Bot](#about-the-companion-bot) do the work.
+- Send or copy modification or deletion Commands for PokeNav, ~~or let the [Companion Bot](#about-the-companion-bot) do the work~~.
 - View your PokeNav community bounds as a circle on the map
-- Represent the state of the export in Colors with a highlighter: PokeStops are blue, Gyms red and Ex raid gyms have a red border and yellow filling.
+- Represent the state of the export in Colors with a highlighter: PokeStops are blue, Gyms red and Elite raid gyms have a red border and yellow filling.

 ## Integrations
 If you use the [Pogo tools plugin by AlfonsoML](https://github.com/AlfonsoML-s/pogo-s2) (development from original author stalled, but still working), the info entered there is used to determine Type and Ex Eligibility if applicable.
 Otherwise you can choose manually.